-Applicants having operational beneficiary accounts can opt to submit Direct Online Applications through the online platform and online payment facility offered by Stock Exchange.
+Applicants having operational beneficiary accounts can opt to submit Direct Online Applications through the online platform and online payment facility offered by Stock Exchanges.
 Such Applicants must:

-- log on to the online platform of the Stock Exchange; - · use and duly fill the Application Form available on the online platform of the Stock Exchange; - use the optional facility (if provided by the Stock Exchange to supply the details of the broker who referred the Issue to the Applicant, if any; - · submit the above information online following the instructions stated herein; and - make the requisite payment for the Bonds applied for using the online payment facility.
+- log on to the online platform of the Stock Exchanges; - use and duly fill the Application Form available on the online platform of the Stock Exchanges; - use the optional facility (if provided by the Stock Exchanges to supply the details of the broker who referred the Issue to the Applicant, if any; - submit the above information online following the instructions stated therein; and make the requisite payment for the Bonds applied for using the online payment facility.